gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Remove-AadrmTemplate.md

 - Calls the service to remove the template with the specified GUID.

-For more information about custom templates, including how to configure them in the Azure classic portal, see [Configuring custom templates for the Azure Rights Management service](https://docs.microsoft.com/information-protection/deploy-use/configure-custom-templates).
+For more information about custom templates, including how to configure them in the Azure portal, see [Configuring and managing templates for Azure Information Protection](https://docs.microsoft.com/information-protection/deploy-use/configure-policy-templates).

 ## EXAMPLES